yesminmarie/vendas-springboot-jpa/README.md

 <p>I developed this project in the UDEMY course
-"Spring Boot Expert: JPA, RESTFul API, Security, JWT e Mais" taught by professor Dougllas Sousa. </p>
+"Spring Boot Expert: JPA, RESTFul API, Security, JWT e Mais" that was taught by professor Dougllas Sousa. </p>

 <p>In this project you can create a new user and authenticated it.
 The endpoints of customers(clientes), products(produtos)